-NATURE’S ANSWER TO ARTHRITIS: Herbs, Nutrients, Anti-Inflammatory LifestyleMichael Vertolli, RH December 1, 2006
+NATURE’S ANSWER TO ARTHRITIS: Herbs, Nutrients, Anti-Inflammatory LifestyleMichael Vertolli, RH February 1, 2019

-Of particular concern is the number of people who are suffering from various conditions characterized by chronic inflammation and pain.
-Among these, by far the most common is arthritis.
-There are few conditions that can so effectively reduce the quality of our life.
+Chronic degenerative diseases are increasing at an alarming rate.
+They are also affecting Canadians at earlier ages than was typical in the past.
+Of particular concern is the number of people suffering from various conditions characterized by chronic inflammation and pain.
+Among these, by far the most common is arthritis – few conditions can so effectively reduce the quality of our life.

 Our joints are particularly sensitive to the accumulation of toxins because they are subjected to significant amounts of physical stress and are largely composed of tissues that have poor blood and lymphatic circulation.
 These tissues therefore have more difficulty accessing the nutrients they require and eliminating waste products.
 When significant levels of toxicity begin to accumulate in our body fluids and tissues, they will accumulate in the tissues of our joints as well, especially if we do not get sufficient exercise to ensure adequate circulation to and from our body cells.

 When the level of toxicity accumulates beyond a certain point, it will irritate the tissues in joints and interfere with the health and proper functioning of local cells.
 This will often lead to the development of chronic inflammation.
 What ultimately determines whether the inflammation will manifest in our joints or some other part of our body, such as our skin (e.g. eczema or psoriasis), is our personal history and constitutional or genetic factors.